felihong/azure-fusion-development/docs/healthcheck-app.md

 ![Contoso canvas app](../assets/canvas-app.png)

 You can design and configure the screen using the [UI conponents](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/power-apps-studio){:target="_blank"}.
-An example screen looks like the following,
+An example screen looks like the following, consisting of components such as `text label`, `rechtangle`, `image`, [control gallery](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/controls/control-gallery) and a [control button](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/controls/control-button).
+In addition, a dataverse table is created as data source for the control gallery, consisting information of health care categories like title, subtitle, logos and so on.

 ![Example screen](../assets/example-screen.png)